• Skip to primary navigation

 Furthermore, even if accidental disinheriting is not a factor, designating beneficiaries by name helps your heirs get their money much faster, as these assets bypass probate.
 If you don’t designate beneficiaries by name, all these assets will go into probate along with the rest of your estate, and it could take months before the courts release the money to your family and loved ones.

 All doctors should have a last will and testament, and keep it updated.
 If you die without a will, you run the risk of accidentally disinheriting loved ones.
 Your will can also appoint someone to raise your children.
+You can write it yourself, or pay someone to help you.
 Otherwise, the state will do it according to your state’s intestate laws, and that may not be the best decision for them.

 Make sure that your family knows where the latest copy of your will is.
 It’s a good idea to have a trusted attorney or other professional known to the rest of the family keep a copy.